realbluesky/SoundDart/README.md

 SoundDart
 =========
-SoundDart is Command-line SoundSprite generator for [Dart](https://www.dartlang.org/)
+SoundDart is a Command-line SoundSprite generator for [Dart](https://www.dartlang.org/)

 It requires the wonderful [ffmpeg](http://www.ffmpeg.org/download.html) to be in your PATH.